-I’m tired.
+- I’m tired.
 This is the main reason I shout.
 When I’m tired, I become hypersensitive and my tolerance level plummets.
 Something that would’ve been irritating on a normal day, like Thomas pouring my drink into his cup ‘til overflowing while I’m not looking, becomes infuriating when I’m tired.

-I’m overwhelmed.
+- I’m overwhelmed.
 When I’m overwhelmed by all I need to do, any added demand, such as being asked for another snack, feels like harassment.

-I’m triggered.
+- I’m triggered.
 Sometimes, my boys hit a sensitive spot and my ego comes out roaring.
 Eg.“How dare he disrespect me!”
 Being disrespected hits a tender place for me.
 I question my worth and I spiral downwards within – and loudly without.
 (See my post How Our Children Raise Us for more on being triggered by our children.)

-My children are doing just the thing that winds me up.
+- My children are doing just the thing that winds me up.
 Thomas has a squeal perfectly-pitched to grate on my nerves.
 My reaction is almost a biological response rather than a mental/emotional one.
 He usually squeals when being provoked by Jake.
 Thomas’ squeal and Jake’s aggravation are a lethal combination that sends me bananas.

-I’m in a rush.
+- I’m in a rush.
 You don’t need to be told that children have a completely different sense of timing to adults.
 (The joys of not being able to read a clock.)
 I hate being late and lose patience when my boys are slowing us down.

-I’m preoccupied.
+- I’m preoccupied.
 Sometimes, there’s an issue with my boys that I haven’t taken the time to get to the bottom of because I’m in the middle of something.
 Perhaps I’ve called out to them to stop arguing over a toy but they actually need some help to come up with a fair way to share it.
 Without my guidance, the arguing gets louder and more aggressive…and so do I. Sometimes, I’ve just got to put my plans on pause, get present, and deal with the issue properly.

 HIT THE RESET BUTTON

 The magic is that, in any situation, we can choose again.
 We can hit the reset button and respond differently, without shouting.
 When time is short, I simply take a breath.
 With that breath, I imagine shedding my upset self like a snake sheds its skin, leaving only the Loving part of myself remaining.
 I return to the situation with her instead.
 Just the intention to approach the situation with Love makes a difference.
 (We can teach our children to do this too.)
-When I need more than a moment to make the switch to Love, I turn on the kettle and the tv, giving us all a 10-minute break to diffuse the situation.
+When I need more than a moment to make the switch to Love, I turn on the kettle for me and the tv for my boys, giving us all a 10-minute break to diffuse the situation.
 My professional calm returns and I continue – without shouting.

 Yesterday, the boys and I were in the car and it was a case #1 and of #4 in combination.
 Having been working on this post, I was determined not to shout.
 Being in the car, there was no kettle or tv in sight.
 So, I stopped the car, told my boys I would drive again when Thomas had stopped squealing & Jake had stopped bothering him and got out.
 I stood quietly on the pavement until I felt calmer and was sure the kafuffle between my boys was over.
 It was a quiet drive home.